Brodequin (band)

 Brodequin is an American death metal band from Knoxville, Tennessee, United States.
 Formed in 1998 by brothers Mike and Jamie Bailey, the band has released four albums and two EPs, their latest release being Harbinger of Woe, which was released in 2024.

 Themes

-The band's name was selected by bassist/vocalist Jamie Bailey.
+Bassist/vocalist Jamie Bailey chose the band's name.
 It is inspired by the medieval torture device of the same name.
-Torture devices in general are referred to frequently in the group's lyrical content.
-While lyrics describing dismemberment, torture, murder, and abuse are unsurprising in death metal, Brodequin is unusual in exploring such phenomena within a historical context.
+Torture devices are referred to frequently in the group's lyrics.
+Lyrics describing dismemberment, torture, murder, and abuse are common in death metal, but Brodequin explores it from a historical context.
 Jamie Bailey is a history graduate and most of his lyrics are inspired by real historical events.